pengnam/freebsd-netlink/README.md

 # freebsd-netlink

 [Design document](https://docs.google.com/document/d/1VGci3zucEhCphwLkCPVFjLkMudW2vdZUkgjTyqOSaCU/edit#)

 [FreeBSD link](https://wiki.freebsd.org/SummerOfCode2021Projects)

 This repository includes an implementation of netlink for FreeBSD 14.0-CURRENT.
 The implementation includes netlink, a working rtnetlink for the most critical path, and a half-finished genetlink.
-Implementation can be easily seen by looking at the[pull-request](https://github.com/pengnam/freebsd-netlink/pull/1) which compares the implementation with the commit that it is based from.
+Implementation can be easily seen by looking at the [pull-request](https://github.com/pengnam/freebsd-netlink/pull/1) which compares the implementation with the commit that it is based from.

 ## Set-up
 The configuration is meant for netlink to be installed as a module.
 Instructions assume that the user is starting from a fresh FreeBSD instance.
 The instance can be obtained from AWS ec2 community marketplace.
 This repository was configured with FreeBSD14.0-current